Dairy Industry in Austria

 Dairy Cattle

-Austria is home to about 540,000 dairy cows.
-These cows are primarily raised on family-owned farms, ensuring high standards of animal welfare and milk quality.
+There are about 540,000 dairy cows in Austria, primarily raised on family-owned farms.
+These operations ensure high standards of animal welfare and milk quality.

 Milk Processing